abstratt/kirra/readme.md

 #### tcomb/form

-Implement a domain model generator for tcomb/form based on the domain model schema exposed via the Kirra API, and get a free UI.
+Implement a client-side domain model generator for [tcomb/form](http://gcanti.github.io/tcomb-form/) based on the domain model schema exposed via the Kirra API, and get a free UI.

 #### EJB/JPA
 Implement the Kirra API over the object model of a EJB/JPA application.